Does Investing in Art Make Financial Sense?

 Remember that if you're investing in individual art pieces to look beyond the purchase price.
 Additional costs you may need to consider include framing costs, sales tax, auction fees and storage costs.
 It's also wise to invest in a professional appraisal before you buy, and of course for high-value art, you'll need adequate insurance to protect your investment.

 With an art fund, you'd need to look at the various fees the fund charges.
 Check the expense ratio to get an idea of how much you'll pay annually in management and administrative costs.
 Then, compare that to the fund's performance to determine if the fees are justified.
-The more numbers you consider beforehand, the better the odds that investing in art will prove successful.
+The more numbers you consider beforehand, the better the odds that investing in the art will prove successful.